yunIO MCP Integration with Amazon Q (Kiro)

 Connection test: Test the accessibility of the yunIO MCP server with:

-If the MCP server is not reachable, check if the MCP Server is enables in the Server Settings.
+If the MCP server is not reachable, check if the MCP server is enabled in the Server Settings.

 Related Topics